eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

-Dockerfile | As it says, Dockerfile from which image will be build docker-compose.yml  | Main file of the project that builds and links containers docker-compose-alter.yml | Alternative config file for version 2.4 so you can set memory limits web | A folder where you can  copy your web project (website/webapp/etc) .env.db | MySQL Database root password.
+Dockerfile | As it says, Dockerfile from which image will be build docker-compose.yml  | Main file of the project that builds and links containers docker-compose-alter.yml | Alternative config file for version 2.4 so you can set memory limits web | * A folder where you can  copy your web project (website/webapp/etc)
+      * A folder where you can  copy your web project (website/webapp/etc) .env.db | MySQL Database root password.
 As well as new Database user and password .env.redis | Redis container environments